bmrf/tron/README.md

 # FULL TRON DESCRIPTION
-The best way to see what Tron does is simply to crack open `Tron.bat` with a text editor (preferably one with syntax highlighting) or on Github and just read the code.
+The best way to see what Tron does is simply to crack open `Tron.bat` with a text editor (preferably one with syntax highlighting) or [on GitHub and just read the code](https://github.com/bmrf/tron/blob/master/tron.bat).
 Every section has comments explaining exactly what it does, and you don't need to be able to read code to understand it.
 However, barring that, here's a general description of every action Tron performs.

 ## tron.bat
 Master script that launches all the other tools.
 It performs a lot of actions on its own, but for any task we can't perform directly, we call an external utility or script